unikernelLinux/ukl-eurosy23-artifacts/README.md

 make boot-priv
 ```

-`hello` is a simple hello world example.
+`new_lebench` is a simple new_lebench world example.
 You can try one of the other
 programs (see subdirectories in the source) by adjusting
 `./configure --with-program=...`